 We had cool weather a couple of days then back to hot.
 We enjoyed being ever so lazy and simply relax.
 The trailer is so easy to live in and is very comfy as is the bed.
 For all the things we took along to read, write and do … we pretty much did nothing; not hard to do.
 Obviously was needing to allow that to happen!
 Brick loves to read from his Kobo and was able to find things to tinker with on the Airstream.
 He has a natural gift of being able to fix or figure things out.

 After a full restful week at Syringa we made our way to Nelson, BC – just over half hour away.
 Mona was born in Nelson and spent a good part of her childhood there.
 For her it was a homecoming and for me an experience as a tourist.
 Got settled into our campsite at the Nelson City Campground where they have hot showers, flush toilets, laundry and group cooking facilities as well.
 It was much appreciated.
 This camp really packs in the people with little space if any between campers / tenters and the like.
 There was lots of movement with people coming and going for short stays and some had been there 2 weeks plus.
 We had a group of over 20 cyclists camp right alongside us and behind us in their tents for one night.
 Most of them were in their 60/70s and few younger all slim and lean and muscular doing the Selkirk Loop.
 They left in pouring rain!
 We had 3 nights of tenters right behind us.
 As I say, they really pack in the folks tight and close.
 We met a lot of interesting people from all over – a couple in 60s from Quebec, living in their very small modified camper plus have bicycles.
 They sold their house, furnished and everything to travel wherever they want rather than being tied down.
-Another couple in their 60s from London, England, traveling in a rented RV who love this type of easy breezy kinda life have made several trips like this in various parts of the world.
+Another couple in their 60s from London, England, travelling in a rented RV who love this type of easy breezy kinda life have made several trips like this in various parts of the world.

 Our first day in Nelson, Mona took us for a walk from the campsite to her old house on Mill Street … I must say, it was quite the “up-hill” hike and not a walk.
 I (Brick) kept asking how much further it was which Mona didn’t know for sure but knew the general direction and possible distance!
 We just about didn’t make it!!
 Fortunately the walk back was “down-hill”.
 Nelson is a very hilly city, beautiful, but a very steep hilly place!